 Obtaining membership to a professional body entitles you to use the designatory letters after your name, eg Joe Bloggs ACCA, bestowing prestige that could make all the difference to successful career progression.
 Read An introduction to professional accountancy bodies on our graduate careers site TARGETjobs for an overview of the main professional qualifications you can get in accountancy.

 The graduate route to professional qualification

 Qualifying with a professional body usually takes about three years after you’ve finished your university degree, and comprises a number of exams and practical on-the-job experience.
 It is possible to study for accountancy qualifications at an academic institution without working at the same time, but you cannot normally gain membership with the professional body until you have a certain amount of experience in accountancy as well.
 For this reason, most people opt to study and work at the same time.
 Most accountancy employers will pay for your exam fees and give you time off to study.

 The school leaver route to becoming professionally qualified

 School leavers usually take five years to become professionally qualified once they secure employment.
-Your first two years are spent working towards a basic qualification (see below) plus a higher apprenticeship.
+The majority of employers will expect you to spend your first two years working towards a basic qualification (see below) plus a higher apprenticeship.
 If you show aptitude you will then be invited to remain with a firm for a further three years to gain your professional qualification.
 At this point you will study and work alongside graduates also studying towards their professional qualifications.